 Screaming fans.
 ESPN interviews.
 Free food.
 Elite training facilities.

-This is what tends to come to mind when people think about the life of Division I football players.
-Lots of glamour and great benefits.
-However, that’s only a small chunk of what it’s like to be a DI football player.
-In fact, their day-to-day is a lot more about hard work, and a lot less about press conferences.
+That’s what tends to come to mind when people think about the life of Division 1 football schools and football players.
+You might think that once you’ve met football recruiting guidelines, you’re ready for the glamour and benefits.
+However, that’s only a small chunk of what it’s like to be a D1 football player.
+In fact, your day-to-day will be a lot of hard work.

-To get a better understanding of how exactly DI football players spend their time, we talked to NCSA head recruiting coach Zak Willis.
-Coach Willis has an impressive background as a grad assistant and tight end coach for University of South Carolina’s football team, assistant offensive line coach and recruiting intern at Michigan State, and special teams coordinator and recruiting teams coordinator at Miami of Ohio, not to mention his head coaching experience at various smaller colleges.
+To get a better understanding of how exactly D1 football players spend their time, we talked to NCSA head recruiting coach Zak Willis.
+Coach Willis’ experience ranges from grad assistant to coach to coordinator at schools such as the University of South Carolina, Michigan State and University of Miami Ohio.
+Not to mention his head coaching experience at various smaller colleges.

-While the off season does offer a small break from the rigors of in-season games and practices, athletes are still expected to train, work out and practice with the team.
-Most DI football players are also on campus for a large chunk—if not all—of their summer break.
-During this time, they take summer school classes, work out and play 7on7 games to stay in shape.
+While the off season does offer a small break from the rigors of in-season games and practices, you are still expected to train, work out and practice with the team.
+Most D1 football players are also on campus for a large chunk—if not all—of their summer break.
+During this time, you will take summer school classes, work out and play 7on7 games to stay in shape.

-The biggest hurdle to overcome in DI sports: time management.
+The biggest hurdle to overcome in D1 sports is time management.
 “The number one thing is time management as a freshman; I would hammer that point,” says Coach Willis.
-He adds that, if a DI football player is going to drop out of his sport, it usually happens his freshman year.
+He adds that if a D1 football player drops out of his sport, it usually happens during his freshman year.
 Why?
-Because he ran into time management problems.
+Because they couldn’t manage their time.

-Coach Willis advises that aspiring DI athletes know one key piece of information before they commit to competing at this level: Understand that it’s a lot of work and most of it will be away from the spotlights and stadiums.
+Coach Willis advises that aspiring D1 athletes know one key piece of information before they commit to competing at this level: Understand that a day in the life of a D1 football player is hard.
+Most of it will be away from the spotlights and stadiums.
 “You have to go in with the attitude that your sport is paying for your education and it’s a job—at the end of the day, it’s even more than a full-time job!”
 Coach Willis explains.
-“You can’t just love the idea of playing, because you aren’t going to make it on that alone.”